How a Sentence is Determined (NSW)

 Aggravating and mitigating factors are set out in section 21A of the Crimes (Sentencing Procedure) Act 1999 (NSW).

-The maximum penalty is the highest fine, most severe order or the longest term of imprisonment possible for an offence.
-The law states the maximum penalty for each offence.
+The maximum penalty is the highest fine, most severe order or the longest term of imprisonment that courts are empowered to impose for an offence.
 The maximum penalty reflects the seriousness of that offence and will only be given when the case falls within the most serious category of cases for that offence.